atlassian/jvm-tasks/README.md

 To get the current version of the project from Git execute `./gradlew currentVersion`.

 ### Releasing
+This project uses [Bitbucket pipelines](bitbucket-pipelines.yml) to run the tests and release the project.
+Simply execute the *Release project* manual stage on *master* branch or corresponding *Release snapshot* stage if you wish to release a new *SNAPSHOT* version from your branch.

+#### Releasing manually
 To release a new version of the project execute `./gradlew release`.
 You should release new version only from *master* branch.
 To publish a new version execute `./gradlew publish`.
 The project is configured to publish its versions to Atlassian